What is herpes simplex?

 Some people also have flu-like symptoms with fever, headache and muscular aches and pains.
 Symptoms tend to be more severe in women than in men.

-Following the initial infection immunity develops but does not fully protect against further episodes (recurrence).
-Where immunity is deficient, eg in those living with HIV/AIDS, both initial and recurrent infections tend to occur more frequently and to be more pronounced.
+Following the initial infection, immunity develops but does not fully protect against further episodes (recurrence).
+Where immunity is deficient, for example, in those living with HIV/AIDS, both initial and recurrent infections tend to occur more frequently and to be more pronounced.